scalableminds/webknossos/docs/datasets.md

 Note that, data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

 ### Working with N5 datasets
 We are working on integrating [N5](https://github.com/saalfeldlab/n5) support into webKnossos.
-If you have datasets in the N5 format and would like to work with us on building, testing, and refining the Zarr integration into webKnossos then [please contact us](mailto:hello@webknossos.org).
+If you have datasets in the N5 format and would like to work with us on building, testing, and refining the N5 integration into webKnossos then [please contact us](mailto:hello@webknossos.org).

 ### Uploading through the Python API
 For those wishing to automate dataset upload or to do it programmatically, check out the webKnossos [Python library](https://github.com/scalableminds/webknossos-libs).
 It allows you to create, manage and upload datasets as well.